Kristin Morse | Executive Director

 Anne produces The Sporkful food podcast at WNYC and is co-creator of the MOTHER podcast.
 She covers food culture, immigration, women and the elderly in New York City — especially in Queens, where she lives.
 She has contributed to The New York Times, Latino USA, PRI: The World, Narratively, Serious Eats, and VICE, among others.
 She has a bachelor’s in English from Smith College and a master’s in journalism from New York University.

-Saj Rahman is developing a new training program for formerly incarcerated mentors (credible messengers) who use their experience to work with young adults to reduce recidivism.
+Saj Rahman directs the Institute for Transformative Mentoring, a training program for Credible Messengers who use their experience to work with young adults to reduce incarceration and violence.
 Saj has more than a decade of experience in youth development, community based research, curriculum development, advocacy and non-profit management.
 Saj has designed and implemented programs in New York City that foster personal transformation and build leadership skills among formerly incarcerated credible messengers.
-Saj previously served as the founding director of Arches Alumni Academy for Advancement (4A’s) at Community Connections for Youth.
-Saj graduated with a BA in Psychology in 2003 and with a Masters in Psychology in 2006 from Wesleyan University.
+Saj previously served as the founding director of Arches Alumni Academy for Advancement at Community Connections for Youth.
+Saj graduated with a bachelor and master’s degrees in Psychology from Wesleyan University.
 He received the 2006 Holzberg Fellowship in Clinical and Community Psychology.

 Lydie Raschka | Writer and Reporter, Insideschools.org